graph-quilt/graphql-authorization-java/README.md

 </div>

-# GraphQL Authorization Library

-A powerful library for securing a GraphQL service using attribute level access control.
+<div style="text-align: center;">A powerful library for securing a GraphQL service using attribute level access control. </div>

 -----

 ![Master Build](https://github.com/graph-quilt/graphql-authorization-java/actions/workflows/main.yml/badge.svg)

-### Description
+## Introduction

-This library enforces access control on GraphQL queries by checking for .

-*  A graphQL request with valid access returns all the fields requested
-*  A graphQL request that has access to some of the requested fields/types returns:
+This library enforces access control on GraphQL queries by checking for allowed types and fields.
+A GraphQL query that has access to some of the requested fields/types will return:
-   <ul><ul><li> Requested fields it has access to</li>
+* Requested fields it has access to
-   <li>Error message for the fields it does not have access to
+* Authorization Error message for the fields it does not have access to

 ```json lines
  "errors": [